Santa Fe, Nueva Vizcaya

 It is the municipality in which the notable Battle of Balete Pass where Brigadier General James Dalton II was killed during the Second World War.

 Etymology

-According to the official website of Santa Fe, Nueva Vizcaya, the town's former name "Imugan" derives from the combination of "imug", a Kalanguya word and "gone", an English term, both of which have the same meaning, while the current name was derived from the town's patron saint San Jose de Santa Fe, Spanish of "Saint Joseph with holy faith."
+According to the town’s official website, the former place name of Imugan derives from the combination of imug, a Kalanguya word and the English "gone", both of which have the same meaning.
+The current name is a clipping of San José de Santa Fe, (Spanish for "Saint Joseph of Holy Faith"), honouring the town's patron, Saint Joseph.

 History

 The town's original inhabitants were the Kalanguya, an ethnic minority belonging to the Igorot people then later on followed by the Ilocanos, Pangasinenses and the Tagalogs.

 Spanish era

 Santa Fe was formerly an Igorot settlement during the Spanish era called Imugan.
 It was one of the settlements discovered during the mission of Ituy, which later became part of the jurisdiction of the Commandancia of Kayapa.
 It became part of Aritao before it finally stood independently as a town.